MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/ddmrp-buffer-profile-and-levels.md

 1. Open the **Item coverage** page for your decoupling point item (see also [Set up buffers for a decoupling point item](#set-up-buffers)).
 1. Select an item coverage record that creates a decoupling point.
 1. Open the **Buffer values** tab.
 1. If no time periods are shown on the grid, then on the Action Pane, open the **Buffer values** tab and select **Add time periods**.
 The system then populates the grid with rows for each daily or weekly time period, depending on whether the [coverage group](ddmrp-inventory-positioning.md) is set to use a **Min, max, and reorder-point period** of *Daily* or *Weekly*.
-Default values for the **Lead time factor**, and **Variability factor** are also taken from the coverage group, though you can edit these for each row if needed. <!-- KFM: Strange that order cycle doesn't appear in this grid.
-Also strange that the ADU set on the General tab isn't copied here. -->
+Default values for the **Lead time factor**, and **Variability factor** are also taken from the coverage group, though you can edit these for each row if needed.
-1. Select a time period where you would like to calculate average daily usage. <!-- KFM: Can we choose more than one? -->
+1. Select a time period where you would like to calculate average daily usage.
 1. On the Action Pane, open the **Buffer values** tab and select **Calculate average daily usage**.
 The system now attempts to collect data required for the average daily use calculation, as defined for the [coverage group](ddmrp-inventory-positioning.md).
 Do one of the following steps:
     - If the required data is available, then calculation results are added to the **Average daily usage** column.
-Inspect the values and adjust them if needed based on your own estimates.
     - If the required data isn't available, no values are added automatically.
 In this case, manually enter estimated values for each row where you're planning to calculate buffer values.

 ### Calculate and apply buffer values